vardhan-cr/mojo/mojo/devtools/common/README.md

 The set of executable scripts is WIP.
 We currently offer:

- - **debugger** - allowing to send commands to the mojo:debugger app running in the shell, allowing e.g. to interactively start and stop tracing
+ - **debugger** - supports interactive tracing of a running mojo shell and symbolizing android stack traces
+ - **remote_adb_setup** - configures adb on a remote machine to communicate with a device attached to the local machine

 ## Install